tpnguyen-1999/E-Wallet-Company-Data-Wrangling/README.md

 |429|	14667676567|
 |372|	13713658515|

+Product 1976 accounts for a significantly higher volume than the others—about four times more than the next product.
+This suggests it plays a key role in the E-wallet company's business and should be prioritized for promotion and strategic focus.

 **4.2: Given that 1 product_id is only owed by 1 team, are there any abnormal products against this rule?**
 - Python code
 ~~~python